Second Era of Northern Domination: Three Kingdoms era

-Sĩ Nhiếp (Shi Xie) was the governor of Jiaozhi at the end of the Eastern Han dynasty.
-When China plunged into civil war, Si Nhiep ruled Jiaozhi as an independent warlord from 187 to 226.
-He pledged allegiance to Sun Quan forces in 210 and later became a vassal of Eastern Wu, himself received the title "Marquis of Longbian".
+In 187, Shi Xie (Vietnamese: Sĩ Nhiếp) was appointed governor of Jiaozhi amid the province's crisis during the final years of the Eastern Han dynasty.
+When China plunged into civil war, Shi Xie ruled Jiaozhi as an independent warlord from 187 until his death in 226.
+During that time, Shi Xie's younger brothers also held important positions in Jiao Province: Shi Yi (士壹), Shi Wei (士䵋) and Shi Wu (士武) were respectively the Administrators of Hepu (合浦), Jiuzhen (九真) and Nanhai (南海) commanderies in Jiao Province.
+As being a remote province in southern China, Shi Xie's Jiao was not caught up in the chaos of the Han Empire during its last days.
+Shi Xie soon proved himself to be a great and benevolent governor, who was deeply respected and even referred to as a 'king' by all the residents.
+His commanderies also attract hundreds of scholars from the Han dynasty amid the on-going political crisis in the empire.

+During the Eastern Wu era, Shi Xie pledged allegiance to Sun Quan forces in 210 and later became a vassal of this empire.
+Shi Xie sent annual tribute to Sun Quan, including thousands of precious rare spices, silk, pearls, ivory and Jiaozhi's fruit to maintain good relations with Eastern Wu.
+In recognition of Shi Xie's effective governance, Sun Quan appointed him as General of the Guards (衛將軍) and awarded him the title "Marquis of Longbian" (龍編侯).
+Shi Xie died of illness in 226.
 In 227, Eastern Wu forces killed his son Shi Hui (士徽), ending the Shi rule of Jiaozhi.

 When the Eastern Han dynasty split into the Three Kingdoms in 220, Jiaozhi was under the control of the state of Wu.
 In 226 Sun Quan divided Jiaozhi into two separated provinces, Chiao-chou (included northern Vietnam and small portion of Hepu) and Kuangchou.
 The Wu regime was harsh.
 Turmoil plagued the southern commanderies by the mid third century.
 In 231, people in Jiuzhen revolted but was "pacified" by a Wu general.
 In 248, Lâm Ấp forces invaded from the south, seized most of Rinan, and marched on into Jiuzhen, provoking major uprisings there and in Jiaozhi.
 In Jiuzhen, a Lạc Việt woman named Triệu Ẩu (Lady Triệu) led a rebellion against the Wu in the same year, but was suppressed by Lu Yin.